AlphaHydrae/blog/_posts/2021-01-25-cool-functional-programming-features-may-be-coming-to-javascript.md

 incrementByOne(4); // 5
 ```

-This would interact very nicely with the previous-mentioned pipeline operator
+This would interact very nicely with the previously-mentioned pipeline operator
 proposal:

 ```js